 The wise person is the one who knows right from wrong, but chooses to do what’s right.
 However, choosing to do what’s right in every situation is unnatural for us.
 Our nature is bent on doing what’s wrong.
 Our hearts are proud and deceitful.
-We need guidance and instruction, but most importantly, we need to revere and acknowledge God as the One who knows all things and whose divine wisdom is available to us through His word.
+That means need guidance and instruction, but most importantly, we need to revere and acknowledge God as the One who knows all things and whose divine wisdom is available to us through His word.

 As Proverbs 9:10 states, “The fear of the Lord is the beginning of wisdom.”
 Wisdom starts when we acknowledge God and surrender to His will.
-So now that we an idea what it means to be wise, let’s look at three practical ways we can become wiser.
+So now that we have an idea what it means to be wise, let’s look at three practical ways we can become wiser.

 1. A Wise Person Applies God’s Word to Their Lives